raikoho/Web-Testing-Cheat-Sheet/Obtaining an account (easy)/Authentication.md

 # Authentication

 ## Username enumeration via different responses
-  1) Notice that other responses contain the message Invalid username, but this response says Incorrect password.
+  1) Notice that other responses contain the message `Invalid username`, but this response says Incorrect password.
 Make a note of the username.
-  2) Bruteforce password: username=identified-user&password=§invalid-password§ ;
+  2) Bruteforce password: `username=identified-user&password=§invalid-password§` ;

 ## 2FA code simple bypass
   When prompted for the verification code, manually change the URL to navigate to /my-account.